Safe and Efficient Disposal

 Reducing at the Source

-• Taking a risk-based approach to water management and integrating water strategy and water security into our long-term planning and business processes, under the supervision of management.
+• Taking a risk-based approach to water management and integrating water strategy and water security into our long-term planning and business processes.

 • Assessing and managing regional water risks through updated sustainability assessments.